 Our appearance ranges from different hairstyles, body size and shape, the clothes we wear, and much more.
 There’s a lot to think about when you’re trying to paint a picture of multiple people in your stories for your readers.

-Features To Think About
+Character Physical Description To Think About

 - Height and weight